astronomer/astro-docs/enterprise/next/07_monitor/04_logs-to-s3.md

 ### Enable Fluentd to S3 in your `config.yaml`

-In the `config.yaml` file of Astronomer Enterprise, add the following:
+In your `config.yaml` file, add the following values:

 ```
 fluentd: